Mario Dion

 Mario Dion (born c.
-1956) is a Canadian public servant who currently serves as the second conflict of interest and ethics commissioner of Canada.
+1956) is a Canadian public servant who served as the second conflict of interest and ethics commissioner of Canada.
 He was appointed on January 9, 2018, succeeding Mary Dawson to a seven-year term.
+In February 2023, he resigned due to persistent health issues.

 Early life and education

 Dion was born in Montreal.
 In 1979, Dion received a law degree from the University of Ottawa.

 Career

 Dion began his legal career as a legal advisor in the Department of the Solicitor General (now Public Safety Canada) in 1980.
 In 1988, he was appointed an assistant deputy minister at Corrections Canada.
 He moved on to serve in the Department of Justice, in an assistant deputy minister, then associate deputy minister position.
 Dion also served in the Privy Council Office as deputy clerk and counsel from 1996 to 1997, and at the Department of Indian and Northern Affairs in 2003.
 Dion served as chair of the National Parole Board from 2006 to 2009, commissioner of public sector integrity from 2011 to 2014, and chair of the Immigration and Refugee Board from 2015 to 2018.